Rhaphidophora Tetrasperma (Mini Monstera)

 The Rhaphidophora tetrasperma is a stunning plant that goes by many names.
-It is known as a Mini Monstera, a Ginny Philodendron, and a Philodendron Piccolo.
+It is known as a Mini Monstera, however it has been named improperly for many years.
+Some of the incorrect names are Ginny Philodendron, and Philodendron Piccolo.

 This article will help you with Rhaphidophora Tetrasperma care.
 We will provide you with great information about sun, humidity, water, soil, and propagation methods.